 An outdated or barely functional website says you don’t really care that much, or perhaps you aren’t in business any longer.
 This turns off website visitors, rather than intrigue them.

 Some website providers like Wix.com offer low-cost options, but it involves advertising.
-If your art website has these words scrolling across the bottom – “This site was created using Wix.com.
+If your art website has these words scrolling across the bottom - “This site was created using Wix.com.
 Create your own for FREE” – then I strongly advise you to spend the extra $5.00 per month (literally!) and get that ad taken off your site.
 Every time I see one of these, I cringe.
-It screams “amateur” and looks like like you’re not serious.
+It screams “amateur” and looks like you're not serious.

 Your Photographs.
 As a visual artist, you know how important it is to present incredible work with impact.
 Lousy photos are just not acceptable.
 Don’t ever scrimp on photography; it will get your work ignored and rejected.
-If you don’t take your work seriously enough to show it to its best advantage, why should jurors, galleries or collectors assign value to it?
+If you don’t take your work seriously enough to show it to its best advantage, why should jurors, galleries or collectors assign a value to it?
 You work hard in the studio.
 Honor your art by giving it an incredible presentation through professional photographs.
-Definitely money well spent.
+Definitely, money well spent.

 Your Shows.
 Doing fairs and festivals?
 If you are limiting yourself to the cheapest booth fees, or even free events, you aren’t doing yourself any favors.
 Apply to the very best shows you can.
 Investing in fewer high-quality events that match you with the right audience is a far better bargain in the end that wasting your time and energy in the wrong venue, chosen for cost alone.

 Your Marketing Materials.
 Are you looking to impress potential customers with your brand?
 Use quality images and content to share your art.
 Whether you are spending on postcards, elegant invitations, or even advertising, put your best foot forward.
 This is often the first contact you will have.
 Make it count by wowing your audience, and encouraging them to want to see more.